vsthepen/Cohort-Analysis/README.md

 •	*CurrentMonthAfter*: This represents how many months into the future you want to calculate.

-•	*FutureNewCustomers*: Identifies customers acquired in a particular month e.g., May 2014, that also bought in the following months e.g., June 2014, August 2014.

 ## Logic of the DAX formula used to create the “Customer Retention (%)” measure

 ## Variable Definitions: